OrionQuest/Numacom/_sources/dictionaries.rst.txt

 arbitrary data type, we explicitly convert them into a string for ease of display.
 If only the keys are desired, but not the values, then the function ``keys`` can be used instead, which returns a list of all keys in the dictionary.
-Likewise, if only the values are desired, but not the keys, then the function ``values`` can be used which returns a list of all values in the dictionary. ::
+Likewise, if only the values are desired but not the keys, then the function ``values`` can be used which returns a list of all values in the dictionary. ::